 Another question you'll have to ask yourself is whether having a destination wedding would mean you'll be excluding people who are important in your life.
 Is there anyone whose presence is essential on that day—an elderly relative or close friend—who might have difficulty traveling or finding time to get away?
 "Weigh the practicalities of your guests' lives and go from there," Kilbridge advises.
 "Start by making your absolute-must-attend list.
 Then check with those people to see if they can go."

-For Dwyer and her husband-to-be, the location they chose, which is within a few hours of New York City, also appealed to them "because we weren't excluding people who didn't want to fly."
+For Dwyer and her husband, the location they chose, which was within a few hours of New York City, also appealed to them "because we weren't excluding people who didn't want to fly."
 On their wedding website, the couple mentioned area activities, one of which was their engagement hike.
 Dwyer notes, "A few people actually took it, which made us feel great."

 And did the event live up to their hopes?
 "Everyone said they thought it was the perfect place," she says.
 "I can't imagine having gotten married anywhere else."